Sotalol: Type III antiarrhythmic action

 Sotalol also acts on potassium channels and causes a delay in relaxation of the ventricles.
 By blocking these potassium channels, sotalol inhibits efflux of K+ ions, which results in an increase in the time before another electrical signal can be generated in ventricular myocytes.
 This increase in the period before a new signal for contraction is generated, helps to correct arrhythmias by reducing the potential for premature or abnormal contraction of the ventricles but also prolongs the frequency of ventricular contraction to help treat tachycardia.

+Pharmacokinetics

+Sotalol is classified as a beta blocker with low lipophilicity and hence lower potential for crossing the blood–brain barrier.
+This in turn may result in fewer effects in the central nervous system as well as a lower risk of neuropsychiatric side effects.

+Chemistry

+The experimental log P of sotalol is 1.1 and its predicted log P ranges from -0.42 to 0.85.
+It is a hydrophilic or low-lipophilicity beta blocker.

 History

 Sotalol was first synthesized in 1960 by A. A. Larsen of Mead-Johnson Pharmaceutical.
 It was originally recognized for its blood pressure lowering effects and its ability to reduce the symptoms of angina.
 It was made available in the United Kingdom and France in 1974, Germany in 1975, and Sweden in 1979.
 It became widely used in the 1980s.
 In the 1980s, its antiarrhythmic properties were discovered.
 The United States approved the drug in 1992.